-The tips outlined below should restore normal GPS recording to the app on the iPhone.
-This should prevent most problems related to tracking, including incorrect distance, stats tracking, and GPS-necessary audio feedback.
-Fixing any incorrectly recorded stats or route details will require editing the workout, and/or editing the route.
+The tips outlined below should restore normal GPS recording to your iPhone app.
+Restoring normal GPS recording to the app should prevent most tracking-related problems, including incorrect distance, stats tracking, and GPS-necessary audio feedback.
+Fixing any incorrectly recorded stats will require editing the workout.

 Enabling Location Services on iOS:

-MapMy must have access to your location at all times in order to properly record your workouts.
-To enable this visit:
+MapMy must have access to your location to record your workouts properly.

 Selecting "Never" will prevent any tracking of location data with MapMy.

-Note: If you do not have location services enabled for MapMy at the time of your workout starting, you will see the following series images and prompts to help enable this setting and ensure optimal GPS tracking during your workout.
+*Note: If you do not have location services enabled for MapMy when your workout starts, you will see the following images and prompts to help enable this setting and ensure optimal GPS tracking during your workout.

 Enabling Background App Refresh:

-While here, be sure to enable this setting for all MapMy apps.
-If this feature is turned off, MapMy will not record any activity when the phone's screen turns off or when you navigate away from the app.
-[Please Note: If your phone is in "Low Power Mode", Background App Refresh is automatically disabled.]
+If this feature is turned off, MapMy will not record any activity when the phone's screen turns off or you navigate away from the app. [*Please Note: If your phone is in "Low Power Mode," Background App Refresh is automatically disabled.]

 If the Background App Refresh and Location Services Settings are enabled properly and you are still experiencing tracking issues, please try the following steps:

 - Force quit the app and any other open apps, especially processor-intensive ones such as games, GPS tracking apps, etc., as these can cause intense strain on a phone and the available memory.
-This higher usage often results in error tracking.
-Relaunch it and see if the problem persists.
+Higher usage of these apps often results in error tracking.
+Relaunch the app and see if the problem persists.

-- Delete the application from your phone entirely, and then reinstall the app from the app store.
-You will not be charged again for the app you have downloaded previously.
+- Delete the application from your phone entirely and then reinstall it from the app store.
+You will not be charged again for the app you downloaded previously.

-- Restart your cell phone - this can sometimes free up memory and restore functionality.
-Even smartphones and computers need a power-nap.
+- Restarting your cell phone can sometimes free up memory and restore functionality.
+Even smartphones and computers need a power nap.

 - Turn off Wi-Fi before starting your workout.
-Wi-Fi can sometimes introduce errors into the latitude and longitude coordinates.
+Wi-Fi can sometimes introduce errors in the latitude and longitude coordinates.

 - Toggle Airplane Mode on and then off from your phone's settings.

-- Navigate to your device's System Settings and from the Date and Time settings enable "automatic time zone."
-This will prevent GPS points from being reported at an incorrect time when connecting to a GPS signal.
+- Navigate to your device's System Settings, and from the Date and Time settings, enable "automatic time zone."
+Enabling the automatic time zone will prevent GPS points from being reported at an incorrect time when connecting to a GPS signal.

 - You may need to turn Auto-Pause off from the in-app settings.
-Auto-Pause goes into effect after 30 seconds of inactivity or when traveling less than 2.4 mph and, if you do not intend to use it, can cause some problems with distance and time measurement.
+Auto-pause is activated after 30 seconds of inactivity or when traveling less than 2.4 mph.
+If you do not intend to use it, enabling Auto-Pause can cause problems with distance and time measurement.

-- Be sure to turn on your phone's lock-screen after beginning your workout - this will prevent the app from accidentally pausing your workout if something brushes against the screen.
+- Be sure to turn your phone's lock screen on after beginning your workout.
+This will prevent the app from accidentally pausing your workout if something brushes against the screen.

 - Make sure you're running the app on an up-to-date Operating System.
-For iPhones, you can check for a software update by going to your phone's Settings app > tapping "General" > tapping "Software Update" and then updating.
+For iPhones, you can check for a software update by going to your phone's Settings app > tapping "General" > tapping "Software Update" and then updating your operating system.

 Comments